ChameleonCloud/abracadabra/README.md

 The image container for production images is stored in a central object store and should use the scope `prod` by default.

-The image container name for production is `chameleon-images`.
+The image container name is `chameleon-supported-images`.

 Individual sites can select an `image_type` of `raw` or `qcow2` for the image format to deploy.
 All images should have both